Ayesha-Siddiqua88/Tic-Tac-Toe/README.md

 ------

-The game also uses media queries to make it responsive to the device screen.
+The game also media queries to make it responsive to the device screen.
 To make it more appealing I added sound effects to it.
 Whenever the player clicks on any of the squares or when a player wins a game the sounds are played.

 This game was created by Ayesha Siddiqua.
 Feel free to use the code and customize it on your needs.